F1282231/Power_Outages/README.md

 ## Conclusion

-We evaluated our final model using F1 score and recall score because optimizing these two matrices can minimize false negative events.
+We selected our final model with the highest F1 score and recall score because optimizing these two matrices can minimize false negative events.
 Our final classification model is not performing pretty well since it only has 64.36% F1 score and 63.13% recall score.
 However, it is understandable because we are limited by the number of data we have so we could not train our model effectively.
 The power outage data we have does not line up well with our Twitter data because most of the posts on Twitter are about local power outages, where our power outage data are major electrical power outages.
 We could not find useful local power outage historical data because most utility companies tend to not give out historical power outage data, they only provide live feeds of power outage events.
 As a consequence, our model is more conservative when it is predicting the electrical disturbances, which means it usually classifies small/local power outage events as 0 (false; not a power outage).

-To improve our model, we definitely need more data and also more detail of the power outage data.
-Most of our power outage data only have location that is state-level, which gave us a hard time matching the Twitter posts to the power outage events.
+To improve our model, we definitely need more power outage data and also more detail of it.
+Most of our power outage data only have location that is state-level, which gave us a hard time matching the Twitter posts to the power outage events because users on Twitter usually use cities as their location.
 Another thing we can work on is the keyword selection.
 We included "blackout" as one of the keywords we scrape from Twitter, which ends up giving us a lot of noises.
 For example, we have people who are drunk and "blackout".

-In summary, the main obastcle is the data collecting.
-If we had the idea power outage data (which we found can be purchased from [some websites](https://poweroutage.us/products), we could have built a model with higher recall and F1 score.
-Also, the idea final product of the project is an APP that asks users to select a state, scraps Twitter data based on the selected location and also by the time users selected, feeds our model the scarped Twitter data, and displays the final prediction of whether the state is suffereing from major electrical disturbances.
+In summary, the main obstacle is the data collecting.
+If we had the idea power outage data and budget (which we found can be purchased from [some websites](https://poweroutage.us/products), we could have built a model with higher recall and F1 score.
+Also, the idea final product of the project is an App that asks users to select a state, scraps Twitter data based on the selected location and also by the time users selected, feeds our model the scarped Twitter data, and displays the final prediction of whether the state is suffering from major electrical disturbances.
 We are confident that we can finish the final product if we have more time.

 ---